Skip to Main Content

 To get an $80,000 personal loan, follow these steps.

 • Research lenders: The first step is to research lenders.
-Most banks and credit unions do not offer loans this large, so it is important to know who does.
-Using a tool like Credible can help you find lenders that offer $80,000 personal loans.
+Most banks and credit unions do not offer loans this large, so it is important to know which do.
+Once you've created a list of options, try to find each lender's minimum credit score requirement you can see this on Credible's main site and in each lender's card above.

-• Submit application: Once you’ve decided which lender to go with, you can fill out the application and submit it.
+• Submit application: Once you’ve decided which lender to go with, fill out the application and submit it.
+You may need to provide supporting documentation like a government issued photo ID and proof of income.

 Learn More: How To Get a Personal Loan